JustinMShea/phoenixdown/README.md

 To use **huskydown** from RStudio:

 1) Install the latest version of [RStudio](http://www.rstudio.com/products/rstudio/download/).
 You can use huskydown without RStudio.
 For example, you can write the Rmd files in your favourite text editor (e.g. [atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/)).
-But RStudio is probably the easiest tools for writing both R code and text in your thesis.
+But RStudio is probably the easiest tool for writing both R code and text in your thesis.

 2) Install the **bookdown** and **huskydown** packages: